munich-quantum-toolkit/predictor/docs/Setup.rst

     )
     register_action(action)

-For other compilation sources, a new ``CompilationOrigin`` must be defined and conversion to/from Qiskit's ``QuantumCircuit`` implemented.
+For other compilation sources, a new ``CompilationOrigin`` must be defined and conversions to/from Qiskit's ``QuantumCircuit`` must be implemented.

 Step 3: Generate Training Data and Train ML Model
 -------------------------------------------------